 It's not an X server and not a fork.
 It's a protocol between a compositor and its clients.
 The compositor sends input events to the clients.
 The clients render locally and then communicate video memory buffers and information about updates to those buffers back to the compositor.

-Wayland is licensed under the MIT license with some example code under the GPL.
+Wayland is licensed under the MIT Expat license.

 Wayland is not really duplicating much work.
 Where possible, Wayland reuses existing drivers and infrastructure.
 One of the reasons this project is feasible at all is that Wayland reuses the DRI drivers, the kernel side GEM scheduler and kernel mode setting.
 Wayland doesn't have to compete with other projects for drivers and driver developers, it lives within the X.org, mesa and drm community and benefits from all the hardware enablement and driver development happening there.